Ngentix/labs-nichefinder/PHASE_3_HANDOFF.md

 ./start-demo.sh  # Starts all 6 services + infrastructure
 ```

-## 🎯 Next Task: System Overview Tab
+## 🎯 Next Task: Artifacts Tab

-**Goal:** Show the complete architecture and prove all 6 services are running and healthy.
+**Goal:** Show the raw data collected from connectors and allow inspection of artifacts.

 **What to Build:**
-1. **Architecture Diagram** - Visual representation of 6-service architecture
-2. **Service Health Status** - Real-time health checks with status indicators
-3. **System Statistics** - Total executions, opportunities, artifacts, uptime
+1. **Artifact Browser** - List all artifacts with metadata (name, size, timestamp, source)
+2. **Artifact Preview** - JSON viewer with syntax highlighting (Monaco Editor)
+3. **Download Functionality** - Download individual artifacts or all as ZIP

 **Why This Matters:**
-- Completes Step 1 of the demo narrative ("Here's our architecture")
+- Completes Step 3 of the demo narrative ("Here's the data we collected")
-- Proves all services are running (no shortcuts)
+- Proves data collection from all 3 connectors (HACS, GitHub, YouTube)
-- Essential for compelling demo
+- Essential for minimum viable demo

 **Implementation:**
-- Backend: Extend `/api/system/status` and `/api/system/stats` endpoints
+- Backend: Extend `/api/artifacts` endpoint, add download and content endpoints
-- Frontend: Create ArchitectureDiagram, ServiceHealthCard, SystemStats components
+- Frontend: Create ArtifactBrowser, ArtifactPreview, ArtifactDownload components
-- Integrate into SystemOverview page
+- Integrate into Artifacts page

 **Timeline:** 1-2 days

-**After This:** Build Artifacts tab to complete minimum viable demo (Steps 1, 2, 3, 5 of narrative)
+**After This:** Minimum viable demo is complete!
+(Steps 1, 2, 3, 5 of narrative)
+Data Pipeline tab (Step 4) is optional for polish.

 ## 📚 Key Documents to Review